Welcome to Zealots of Zaldar

 MP or Mind Points represent a character's overall mental state, as well as their ability to focus closely on tasks.STR

-INT is short for Intelligence, and represent's a character's perception, ability to understand difficult concepts, arcane knowledge, and so on.ATTACK
+INT is short for Intelligence, and represents a character's perception, ability to understand difficult concepts, arcane knowledge, and so on.Equipment Requirements

 This represents a character's ability to inflict physical damage.Base - Every creature has a Base Attack, which corresponds with one of the dice.